wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 physical data array while achieving similar hit rates compared with a regular cache with the same associativity and the same number of tag entries.

+The theoretical foundation of cache replacement is Belady's OPT algorithm, which yields an optimal cache eviction decision by always selecting the block in the cache whose re-reference is the furthest in the future reference stream.
+The OPT algorithm, however, is unachievable, because in practice future references cannot be known in advance.
+However, given a past reference history, it is possible to predict the re-reference distance of a block into the future.